Why You Need Centralization — A Case Study

 And you know what happens when you assume...

-By his calculations, the prepay was $100k.
+By his calculations, the prepayment penalty was $100k.

 The team ran with it; everyone got ready for the sale and just as they were about to sell and pay off the loan, the bank came up with a different prepay number...

-The prepay number was actually $1.4mm!
+According to the bank, the prepay number was actually $1.4mm!

 Needless to say, when a payoff was requested from the lender, the sale fell through; the sales agreement had an underestimated defeasance of $1.3mm.